Skip to content

 Top Programs

 The fields King University awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-King University, located in Bristol, Tennessee, keeps admissions accessible, extending offers to roughly 100% of those who apply.
+King University, located in Bristol, Tennessee, admits most of the students who apply; the acceptance rate is roughly 100%.
 Admitted students typically arrive with a mid-range ACT score around 21.
-The school reports a graduation rate of roughly 47%.
+The graduation rate is roughly 47%.

-Ten years out, alumni of King University earn a median of $59,831, roughly in line with national averages for graduates.
+Ten years out, alumni of King University earn a median of $59,831, roughly in line with the national average for college graduates.

-King University is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 0.03%, a more modest figure.
+King University is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 0.03%, a more modest figure.
 About 7.5% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 0.5% go on to reach the top of the income ladder.
-The median family income of students sits near $76,000, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $76,000, a snapshot of the campus's socioeconomic mix.

 Similar Schools